manyu252/WordPuzzles/README.md

 ```
 _Note: You can run in both python2 and python3_

 3. It will prompt you to enter an incomplete word.
 Put an underscore `_` wherever you don't know which alphabet will occur.
-For example: `c_t` will return the output `['cot', 'cit', 'cat', 'cut']`
+For example: `c_t_`
+4. Give including/omitting alphabet conditions, if any.
+For example: `inclue alphabet: ue`, `omit alphabet: y`.
+This will include `u` and `e` in the output words and will omit `y` in the output words.
-4. You will get the return value of all possible words that can occur with your combination.
+5. You will get the return value of all possible words that can occur with your combination.